There are many different opinions so consider the following:

 To get there, park at 400 E. Snow King Avenue which is the Snow King Hotel parking lot.
 Once parked, make your way up the slope and enter SKMS under a large, burgundy awning labeled ‘SNOW KING MOUNTAIN SPORTS SHOP.’
 Once in SKMS, check in at the service counter to acquire your lift tickets and rental gear.
-Once acquired, exit SKMS and your instructor or a Mountain Sports School supervisor (identified by a blue coat with a radio on their chest) will meet you at the lesson start time, just outside SKMS, and under the deck to protect you from the elements.
-If it’s really cold or you’re early for the lesson, you can simply wait in the hotel lobby which is connected to SKMS.
-We’d just ask that at least 1 person from your party is outside SKMS to meet your instructor/a supervisor at the lesson start time.
+Once acquired, exit SKMS and your instructor or a Mountain Sports School supervisor (identified by a blue coat with a radio on their chest) will meet you at the lesson start time, just outside SKMS.
+If it’s really cold or you’re early for the lesson, feel free to wait in the hotel lobby which is connected to SKMS.
+We’d just ask that at least 1 person from your party is outside SKMS to meet your instructor at the lesson start time.

-Note that instructors are financially incentivized to contact you the night before the lesson and quickly chat through any additional details to make your day sucessful, understand your goals, answer any questions you might have, etc. Most instructors come from all over the country so if you see a foreign area code calling/texting your cell the evening before your lesson, there’s a good chance that it is your instructor so thanks for answering.
+Note that instructors will likely contact you the night before the lesson and quickly chat through any additional details to understand your goals and answer any questions you might have.
+Most instructors come from all over the country so if you see a foreign area code calling/texting your cell the evening before your lesson, there’s a good chance that it is your instructor.

 How early should I arrive?

-Snow King Mountain Sports has very limited space and so it gets crowded, especially in the early/mid morning.
-If you have the ability to do so, we STRONGLY recommend you procure your rental gear the evening prior (at no extra charge) when there are generally no lines.
+Snow King Mountain Sports has very limited space, therefore spots fill quickly beginning in the early/mid morning.
+If you have the ability to do so, we strongly recommend you pick up your rental gear the evening prior (at no extra charge) when there are generally no lines.
 Each student renting gear must be present for fitting purposes.

-You can pickup your lift tickets in the same place and this shouldn’t take more than a few minutes.
+You can pick up your lift tickets in the same place.

 What should I wear?